-The Hub will be embedded within SPC (in Suva and FSM should funding allow) and SPREP (in Samoa), membership-based organisations that include all 14 Pacific Island Countries, and that provide existing technical services in sectors relevant for NDC implementation (energy, transport, agriculture, forestry, UNFCCC reporting, climate finance).
+The Hub's establishment will be facilitated by GIZ and embedded within SPC in Suva (and FSM should funding allow) and SPREP (in Samoa), membership-based organisations that include all 14 Pacific Island Countries, and that provide existing technical services in sectors relevant for NDC implementation (energy, transport, agriculture, forestry, UNFCCC reporting, climate finance).
+Their commitment to the Hub will entail providing office space and services, as well as access to their existing technical staff for further support.

 The Hub will employ a core team of specialists to provide services to countries as proposed below (resource dependent).
-The Global Green Growth Institute has committed to supporting a full-time seconded staff member for 12 months.
+The Global Green Growth Institute (GGGI) has committed to supporting a full-time seconded staff member for 12 months.
 The NDC Partnership has indicated that support would be available for a seconded member of staff for 3 months to support the establishment of the Hub.